 Power and Performance

 Fitted with powerful AC motors, these KitchenAid mixers come with a 47-inch 3-prong 110V power cord for plugging into power outlets.
-However, while the Artisan has a substantive power of 325 watts, the Pro 600 is more powerful with a rating of 575 watts.
+However, while the Artisan has a substantive power of 325 watts, the Pro 600 is much more powerful with a rating of 575 watts.

 The general consensus among KitchenAid users is that the Artisan struggles with bread-making and is more suited to cakes and cookies.
-The Pro 600, according to a large number of reviews, is far better at kneading yeast dough and making bread, even the grainy ones.
+The Pro 600, according to a large number of reviewers, is far better at kneading yeast dough and making bread, even the grainy ones.

 The KitchenAid Pro 600 is reputedly noisier than the Artisan.
 This can be attributed to its more powerful motor and metal construction.

 Both KitchenAid mixers come with a one-year warranty.

 Pros and Cons of the KitchenAid Pro 600